lazyfrosch/training-debian-packaging/docs/dev/index.md

 ### dh-make

-An optional add-on for quick-starting Debian packages, so to have a basic boilerplate to start with packagaing.
+An optional add-on for quick-starting Debian packages, so to have a basic boilerplate to start with packaging.

 ## Online Resources